omarrayyann/Reconciliation-System/README.md

 # Reconciliation system
-A console application that handle system files as a communication channel, and both CSV and JSON file formats.
-The application reads two files, compares the records of these files and produce result files showing the matched, mismatched and missing records.
+A console application that handle system files as a communication channel.
+The application reads two files (CSV and JSON file formats), compares the records of these files and produce result files showing the matched, mismatched and missing records.

 ## File formats